The Tango Family Tree

 Exhibition tango, on stage and film, can be considered a separate branch because its intent is substantially different from the original tango.
 This is tango as entertainment for an audience.
 Movements are usually exaggerated, and the

-tango is often reshaped to be more dramatic, or sometimes comic.
+tango is often reshaped to be more dramatic, or occasionally comic.

 Dance and Round Dance movements have short repeating tango choreographies, and can been seen as a three-way morph of social, competitive and historic tango.
 Most of these sequences date back to the 1920s to 1950s, and

 the choreographies haven't changed since then.
-International folk dancers and Australian "bush dancers" still enjoy doing these sequenced tangos, such as the Royal Empress Tango (1922).
+International folk dancers and Australian "bush dancers" still enjoy doing these sequenced tangos today, such as the Royal Empress Tango (1922).

 Which one is best?